Common carp: Introduction into other habitats

+Australia

-Carp were introduced to Australia over 150 years ago but were not seen as a recognised pest species until the ‘Boolarra’ strain appeared in the 1960s.
+Carp were introduced to Australia over 150 years ago but were not seen as a recognised pest species until the "Boolarra" strain appeared in the 1960s.
 After spreading massively through the Murray–Darling basin, aided by massive flooding in 1974, they have established themselves in every Australian territory except for the Northern Territory.
-In Victoria, the common carp has been declared a noxious fish species, and the quantity a fisher can take is unlimited.
+In Victoria, the common carp has been declared a noxious fish species, and the quantity a fisherman can take is unlimited.
 In South Australia, it is an offence for this species to be released back to the wild.
 An Australian company produces plant fertilizer from carp.

 Efforts to eradicate a small colony from Lake Crescent in Tasmania, without using chemicals, have been successful, but the long-term, expensive and intensive undertaking is an example of both the possibility and difficulty of safely removing the species once it is established.
 One proposal, regarded as environmentally questionable, is to control common carp numbers by deliberately exposing them to the carp-specific koi herpes virus with its high mortality rate.
 In 2016, the Australian Government announced plans to release this virus into the Murray–Darling basin in an attempt to reduce the number of invasive common carp in the water system.
 However, in 2020, this plan was found to be unlikely to work.
 The CSIRO has also developed a technique for genetically modifying carp so that they only produce male offspring.
 This daughterless carp method shows promise for totally eradicating carp from Australia's waterways.

+North America

 Common carp were brought to the United States in 1831.
-In the late 19th century, they were distributed widely throughout the country by the government as a food-fish, but they are now rarely eaten in the United States, where they are generally considered pests.
+In the late 19th century, they were distributed widely throughout the country by the government as a food fish, but they are now rarely eaten in the United States, where they are generally considered pests.
 As in Australia, their introduction has been shown to have negative environmental consequences.

 In Utah, the common carp's population in Utah Lake is expected to be reduced by 75 percent by using nets to catch millions of them, and either giving them to people who will eat them or processing them into fertilizer.
 This, in turn, will give the declining population of the native June sucker a chance to recover.
 Another method of control is to trap them with seine nets in tributaries they use to spawn, and exposing them to the piscicide rotenone.
 This method has been shown to reduce their impact within 24 hours and greatly increase native vegetation and desirable fish species.
 It also allows native fish to prey more easily on young carp.

-Common carp are thought to have been introduced into the Canadian province of British Columbia from Washington state.
+Common carp are thought to have been introduced into the Canadian province of British Columbia from the neighboring Washington state.
 They were first noted in the Okanagan Valley in 1912, as was their rapid growth in population.
 Carp are currently distributed in the lower Columbia (Arrow Lakes), lower Kootenay, Kettle (Christina Lake), and throughout the Okanagan system.